 If you attempt to christen your new van late at night in your dark, tree-lined driveway, you will not be able to successfully have fellowship.
 Your neighbor’s teenage daughter’s boyfriend will pull his car into your driveway behind your van to attempt to have a bit of fellowship with the aforementioned neighbor’s daughter.

-When he sees you climb out of the van, it will startle him so much that he will accidentally slip this car into reverse causing it to roll down your steep driveway.
+When he sees you climb out of the van, it will startle him so much that he will accidentally slip his car into reverse, causing it to roll down your steep driveway.
 Naturally, he will attempt to stop the car by stomping on the brake, but, as he is a new driver, he will hit the accelerator instead and careen across the street at the base of your driveway.